acil-bwh/bayes_traj/paper.md

 # Acknowledgements

+Continued development of **bayes_traj** is supported by the US National Heart, Lung, and Blood Institute (1R01-HL164380-01).
 **bayes_traj** would not be possible without numerous other open-source Python packages, especially numpy [@harris2020array], scipy [@2020SciPy-NMeth], matplotlib [@Hunter_2007], PyTorch [@NEURIPS2019_9015], and